Sean Smith

 Honours project (2023)

-For my Honours project, I created an online first person shooter with utilizing non-Euclidean space.
+For my Honours project, I created an online first person shooter with utilizing non-Euclidean space in Unity.
 The game uses 3D world-wrapping, meaning players are able to leave the map and seamlessly re-enter it on the opposite side in all 3 dimensions.

-On the networking side, the game utilizes a server authoritative model where clients send their movement and shooting inputs to the server and the server handles the logic and game state.
+I taught myself industry standard networking techniques to create a seamless and robust online experience.
+The game utilizes a server authoritative model where clients send their movement and shooting inputs to the server and the server handles the logic and game state.
 Client side prediction is implemented so clients always feel an instant response to inputs.
 There is also a custom prediction model to predict the position of other clients.
 This proved to be the crux of the project as the method for the 3D world wrapping was to teleport players once they reach the boundary of the map, thus predicting their new position was challenging.

 DeliveRodent (PC Game, 2023)

-Deliverodent is a frantic fast paced local multiplayer game inspired by Crazy Taxi and Mario Kart.
+DeliveRodent is a frantic fast paced local multiplayer game inspired by Crazy Taxi and Mario Kart.
+The goal of the game is to pickup and deliver food in a small open world map, however other players are able to steal the food and claim the delivery for themselves.
 It was developed by myself and 7 others for a group project during our 3rd year at Abertay University.
 We took the game to DARE Academy and won the runners up award.

 Because of my experience in Unity, I was assigned the role of lead programmer.
 I was responsible for helping the other programmers get familiar with Unity and making sure everything ran smoothly, with as few GitHub conflicts as possible.

 I was responsible for creating the car physics, which was a very rewarding process as it went through lots of iteration and improvement.
-During the time developing the game, we had Rockstar Games mentor us.
-They would give us advice and feedback every 2 weeks and it was very satisfying seeing them enjoy the car physics more and more as time went on.
+During the time developing the game, we would receive advice and feedback from industry professionals due to the game being mentored in the Abertay module and because the game was entered into DARE academy where we got more time to work on the game and meet more industry professionals.

 Parkour Fiesta (Mobile Game, 2020)